particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### BLE.disconnect warning 2023-12-05

+Added a warning for [BLE.disconnect](/reference/device-os/api/bluetooth-le-ble/ble-class/#ble-disconnect-) that it cannot be called from a BLE callback.

 ### Software timer note 2023-12-05

 Added a note the [software timers](/reference/device-os/api/software-timers/software-timers/) reference about how certain timer